thorchain/Resources/Whitepapers/ASGARDEX/whitepaper-en.md

 The cornerstone features of ASGARDEX:
 - Incentivised On-chain Liquidity
-- Advanced Trading
+- Advanced Trading & Payments
 - Multi-chain and Multi-token support
 - Permissionless Access

-These features are discussed at length in this paper.
+These features are discussed at length below.

 ## Incentivised On-chain Liquidity

 Creating the incentives for on-chain liquidity is a cornerstone feature of THORChain.
 Instead of digital assets being held in accounts that don’t contribute to market liquidity, THORChain encourages users to stake their assets in on-chain continuous liquidity pools that add to market liquidity and earn their holders a return.
+Once assets are held on-chain, then the ratio between assets now becomes a direct indicator of asset price.
+Once the protocol becomes self-aware of asset prices, then advanced trustless features can be supported, which is the basis for advanced trades, lending and payment services.

+### Continuous Liquidity Pools

 Continuous liquidity pools (CLPs) work by bonding two assets to each other in a pool in terms of their value.
 Each time an asset is placed in the pool, the opposite asset is emitted in a ratio that matches the corresponding change in value.
 As such, trading across a pool creates a price slip which serves as the basis for arbitrage, staking incentivisation and price predictability in the pool.
 The price slip is mathematically defined, and works to ensure four aspects: